 Use Printery to handle the technical print production requirements that Figma doesn't natively support: CMYK conversion, ICC profiles, bleed marks, crop marks, and DPI verification.

-Read the Full Tutorial →Use Figma for your print designs and Printery for production-ready exports.
+Read the Full Tutorial →Use Figma for layouts and Printery for CMYK, bleed, crop marks, and print-ready PDF export.

 Try Printery Free